AlixYAN/Projet_S9/README.md

 # Automatic Genre Classifier

 ### Overview
-Project oriented by Pascal Vallet at ENSIRB-MATMECA:
+Project oriented by Pascal Vallet at ENSEIRB-MATMECA:
 Inspired in the following papers and website:
 ```
 @article{Tzatenakis,